-All U_Q -channels shall be established by means of H.245 logical channel procedures.
-U_Q -channels shall be added or dropped dynamically as needed, on a per-PISN-call basis, using either H.245 tunnelling within H.225.0 messages or a separate H.245 connection.
+All $U_Q$ -channels shall be established by means of H.245 logical channel procedures. $U_Q$ -channels shall be added or dropped dynamically as needed, on a per-PISN-call basis, using H.245 tunnelling within H.225.0 messages.
+Other methods of logical channel establishment are outside the scope of this Standard.

-Each PINX has to open one unidirectional logical channel (the one it intends to transmit on) of the pair comprising a U_0 -channel.
+Each PINX has to open one unidirectional logical channel (the one it intends to transmit on) of the pair comprising a $U{Q}$ -channel.